hwsel/LiVSec/README.md

 ### Hardware requirements

-A workstation with GPU is required to train/infer the models, and run the system.
+A workstation with an Nvidia GPU is required to train/infer the models, and run the system.

 In our project, an Nvidia RTX A6000 GPU is used to evaluate the system.